A Guide to Drug and Alcohol Rehab/Treatment Throughout the UK

 This Page was last reviewed and changed on August 3rd, 2020

 There are many free and paid treatment services throughout the UK, but choosing the right level of service can be a daunting task.
 Simply choose your county from the list below to find a full list of NHS, private and support group services that suit your needs.

 How Much Does Alcohol/Drug Rehab Cost?

-The cost of rehab can vary depending on the area and the type of treatment you require.
+The cost of alcohol rehab or drug rehab can vary depending on the area and the type of treatment you require.
 However, it is usually priced at around £1,500 – £3,000 per week.
 If you are thinking about attending a private rehab facility and would like to find out specific costings, get in touch and we will be able to provide you with this information to aid you in making a decision.

 Can I Choose Treatment In A Different County?